Phone914-882-3131

 CREDENTIALS

-Full-time faculty member at Farah Pahlavi University, Tehran, Iran for 9 years under supervision, her students worked at Vanak Orphanage Center with children from birth to 5 years old, on their psychological and emotional developmental needs.
+Full-time faculty member at Farah Pahlavi University, Tehran, Iran for 9 years under supervision, her students worked at Narmak Orphanage Center with children from birth to 5 years old, on their psychological and emotional developmental needs.

 Adjunct faculty at Fordham University, College of Mount St. Vincent and Pace university in New York: Teaching Developmental Psychology, Child Psychology, Introduction Psychology, Psychology of women, Statistics and Research Designs.